fderuiter/Laser_Loon/README.md

 ## Disclaimer ⚠️

 The Laser Loon design is provided "as-is" without warranty of any kind.
 By using this design, you accept all liability for its use.

----

-Thank you for your interest in the Laser Loon design!
-If you have any questions or want to share how you’ve used the design, feel free to open an issue or get in touch. 💌